Blacktown Hospital: History

+Clinical Research

+In January 2023, the hospital launched a new research centre, the Centre for Chronic & Complex Care Research, a collaborative, interdisciplinary research centre and joint initiative with the School of Nursing, University of Wollongong.
+The research centre is led by Professor Caleb Ferguson and focuses on delivery of clinical research and capacity building in nursing research in chronic care.
+The Centre is the home of the Western Sydney Clinical Frailty Registry, a long term clinical cohort study of older patients admitted to hospital.
+The clinical quality registry is Australia's first and only Frailty Registry.
+The Centre researches all aspects of chronic and complex care, including cardiovascular disease, stroke, transitional care, palliative care, frailty and digital health.

 Expansion Project

 In 2012, the NSW Government announced Blacktown & Mount Druitt Hospitals Expansion Project Stage 1.
 In the first stage of expansion, Blacktown Hospital projects included facilities for sub-acute mental health, more parking, infrastructure and service enhancements and a new clinical services building for cancer, cardiac, respiratory and aged care, with an extensive art and culture program.
 Stage 1 concluded with the opening of the new clinical services building in April 2016.
-The building was officially opened by the then Premier of NSW Mike Baird and then Minister for Health Jillian Skinner on Tuesday 17 May 2016.
+The building was officially opened by the then Premier of NSW Mike Baird and then Minister for Health Jillian Skinner on 17 May 2016.

 To date the project has won 14 awards for design, consultation, arts and culture, and innovation, including three International Academy for Design & Health World Congress Academy Awards for Best International Hospital Project under 40,000 square metres, Best Interior Design and its arts projects.

 Stage 2 of the project is currently underway to deliver a new acute services building, car park expansion and further refurbishment.